 Can I Use Social Media for B2B Marketing?

 Most B2C businesses have been using social media sites to grow their businesses for a while now.
 However, many B2B companies have struggled to hop on board.

-Although strategies vary slightly from B2C, the same principles apply.
+Although digital strategies vary slightly from B2C, the same principles apply.
 Any brand can create a social media profile and post a few tweets, and all too often, we see B2B companies struggle with social media marketing.

-But, 55% of B2B buyers search for brand information on social media, so it’s time for B2B businesses to recognize what they’re potentially missing out on.
+So it’s time for B2B businesses to recognize what they’re potentially missing out on.